-The product Taiwan elD Applet CC is a multi-applicative Javacard product, embeddable in contact and/or contact-less smart card integrated circuits of different form factors.
+The product LDS V10 is a multi-applicative Javacard product, embeddable in contact and/or contactless smart card integrated circuits of different form factors.
 The product can be configured to serve different use cases, during the Prepersonalization/personalization phases of the product [60].